 The methodological approach adopted by ISPA tools is to assess how well a given program meets “criteria”, or desirable outcomes that any program of its type is expected to achieve.
 The full list of such criteria has been formulated during the preparation of system-wide assessment tool, CODI.
 It is proposed to use following seven criteria.

-Inclusiveness, empowerment and respect of rights and dignity means that everyone who is in need of support is included in the program, ensuring gender equality and responding to the special needs of vulnerable persons.
+Inclusiveness, empowerment and respect of rights and dignity means that everyone who is identified as entitled to support is included in the program, ensuring gender equality and responding to the special needs of vulnerable persons.

-Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served.
+Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served and effectively protect people against poverty Adequate benefit levels are set according to the cost of subsistence and allow access to necessary good and services, as nationally defined.
 Design has to reflect societal values and economic constraints, and follow an internal logic with a clear theory of change.

 Cost effectiveness is associated with using the minimum resources required to achieve the desired impact and reducing the cost for beneficiaries.